-- financial statements of the Department for the Professional Standards Council: - are in accordance with the accounts and records of the department; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the department at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Department for the Professional Standards Council for the financial year over its financial reporting and its preparation of financial statements have been effective.
+- financial statements for the Professional Standards Council: - are in accordance with the accounts and records of the department; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the department at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Professional Standards Council for the financial year over its financial reporting and its preparation of financial statements have been effective.